Haskell——Monadic-Programming-in-Haskell

 - a boxed value, which has type

-as input and returns a boxed value of type'b t
+'aas input and returns a boxed value of type'b tas output.

 Doing it with class